-- 1. Shutdown the server using the front panel button.
-After it has shut down, turn off the rear AC power switch. - 2.
+- 1. Shutdown the server using the front panel RESET button.
+After it has shut down, turn off the rear AC power switch.
+On power supply models without a switch, unplug AC power cables. - 2.
 Remove the front panel as described above. - 3.
-Unplug the 4-conductor power connector, and the wide data connector from the drive. - 4.
-Pull the black knob to release the drive carrier.
-The knob will pop out slightly; it is not removable. - 5.
-To install a new drive, slide its mounting plate into the correct position in the drive shelf, and push the black knob in until it clicks.
-The drive is now secured.
+Unplug the power connector data connector from the drive. - 4.
+Pull the black tab to slide the drive carrier and drive out.
+Remove the drive carrier plate and install it on the new drive. - 5.
+To install a new drive, remove the drive carrier from the old drive and install on the new one.
+Slide the drive and drive carrier plate into the correct position in the drive shelf.
 Reattach the power and data cables. - 6.
 Replace the front panel and tighten the two thumb screws until they are just snug. - 7.
-Turn on the rear panel AC switch. - 8.
-Turn the system ON using the front panel button, and check the RAID array status. - 9.
+Turn on the rear panel AC switch or plug AC power cables back in. - 8.
+Turn the system ON using the front panel RESET button, and check the RAID array status. - 9.
 Verify correct operation of the server.